Doyeon Bang Ph.D. (2012), B.S. (2007), Chemical Engineering & Physics, Yonsei University

 Michel M. Maharbiz

-Michel M. Maharbiz is an associate professor in the Department of Electrical Engineering and Computer Science at the University of California, Berkeley and a Co-Director of the Berkeley Sensor & Actuator Center.
+Michel M. Maharbiz is a professor in the Department of Electrical Engineering and Computer Science at the University of California, Berkeley and a Co-Director of the Berkeley Sensor & Actuator Center.

 Professor Maharbiz's research interests include building micro/nano interfaces to cells and organisms and exploring bio-deprived fabrication methods.
 Michel's long term goal is to understand developmental mechanisms as a way to engineer and fabricate machines.